day8/re-frame/docs/Effects.md

 It silently inserts `do-fx` at the front, and this is a good thing.

-The placement of `do-fx` at the beginning of the interceptor chain means it's  `:after` function would be the final act when the chain is executed (forwards and then backwards, as described in the Interceptor Tutorial).
+The placement of `do-fx` at the beginning of the interceptor chain means its `:after` function would be the final act when the chain is executed (forwards and then backwards, as described in the Interceptor Tutorial).

 In this final act, the `:after` function extracts `:effects` from `context`